 Mr. Barquist is also a leader in the profession.
 He has served as president of the Los Angeles Intellectual Property Law Association, as chairman of the USC Gould School of Law Intellectual Property Institute, and as chairman of the Intellectual Property and Entertainment Law Section and the International Law Section of the Los Angeles County Bar Association.

-Mr. Barquist is listed in Global Counsel 3000 as a Recommended Intellectual Property practitioner in Los Angeles and was recognized as a Southern California “Super Lawyer” in every year from 2004 through 2013.
-He was also selected for inclusion in the 2007-2014 editions of The Best Lawyers of America in the specialty of intellectual property law, and is recommended by PLC Which lawyer? in the area of Los Angeles intellectual property.
+Mr. Barquist is listed in Global Counsel 3000 as a Recommended Intellectual Property practitioner in Los Angeles and was recognized as a Southern California “Super Lawyer” in every year from 2004 through 2014.
+He was also selected for inclusion in the 2007-2015 editions of Best Lawyers in America in the specialty of intellectual property law, and is recommended by PLC Which lawyer? in the area of Los Angeles intellectual property.
 Mr. Barquist is a 2014 recipient of the Burton Award for Legal Achievement which honors excellence in legal writing.

 Mr. Barquist received his J.D. from Harvard Law School and his A.B. from the University of Michigan.
 After earning his law degree, Mr. Barquist clerked for the Honorable Milton Pollack in the United States District Court for the Southern District of New York.

 (International Trade Commission, 337–TA–918).
 Representing respondent International Laser Group in pending ITC investigation brought by complainant Canon.